MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

      	/* Configure the clocks, UART and GPIO. */ prvSetupHardware();

 Build and Link the Firmware with the MicroEJ Runtime and MicroEJ Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To build and link the firmware with the MicroEJ Runtime and MicroEJ
+To build and link the firmware with the MicroEJ Runtime and MicroEJ
 Application, the BSP port must be modified to: